kkemple/scienceandmathematics.com/src/content/posts/self-supervised-learning-as-constrained-free-energy-systems.md

 The methods work because they stumbled upon the only architectures compatible with physical law.
 Nature seems to permit no other stable solutions.
 The constraint manifolds discovered through empirical machine learning research are the same manifolds traced by variational principles governing all complex systems.
 When we tune hyperparameters, we're navigating the geometry of physically allowed states.
 When training succeeds, we've found configurations where organizational overhead remains below critical thresholds enforced by thermodynamics itself.

 Self-supervised learning reveals something interesting—intelligence, whether biological or artificial, cannot escape the mathematics of constrained information processing.
 The same constants governing particle physics determine neural architecture.
 The same phase transitions appearing in cosmology appear in representation learning.
 The universality isn't approximate or metaphorical.
 It's exact, measurable, and testable.

+## Empirical Grounding

+Several claims in this analysis rest on documented empirical findings from SSL literature:

+**Variance-collapse universality**: Every major SSL method (SimCLR, BYOL, VICReg, Barlow Twins, DINO) exhibits the same failure mode when embedding variance drops toward zero.
+Representations compress onto degenerate subspaces regardless of the specific objective function.
+This universal instability motivates the free-energy interpretation as a shared underlying structure.

+**Momentum as physical relaxation**: The momentum update $\theta_t = m\theta_{t-1} + (1-m)\theta_{\text{new}}$ is mathematically identical to exponential relaxation in dissipative systems, thermal equilibration, and low-pass filtering.
+This isn't analogy—it's the same differential equation appearing in physical processes.
+The convergence of BYOL, DINO, and MoCo on momentum values near 0.996 reflects empirical optimization converging on the same relaxation timescale.

+**Convergent numerical ranges**: Independent research groups using different theoretical motivations consistently discover the same hyperparameter ranges: momentum ~0.996-0.999, variance regularization weights ~0.01-0.05, batch sizes ~2048-8192, transformer depths ~10-12 for emergent reasoning.
+These narrow ranges suggest underlying constraint boundaries rather than arbitrary design choices.

+**Collapse as phase transition**: SSL models exhibit sharp transitions between stable training and complete collapse when certain parameters cross thresholds.
+Loss curves show smooth descent followed by sudden divergence.
+Embedding statistics show gradual variance decay followed by abrupt dimensional compression.
+This matches the phenomenology of phase transitions in constrained systems.

+The universal constants ($\rho^* = 3.29$, $\eta_c = 0.304$) appearing across these domains remain a theoretical proposal.
+The clustering of empirical values around predictions derived from these constants is striking but requires further validation.
+The framework's value lies in unifying documented phenomena under a single geometric interpretation and generating testable predictions about where methods will succeed or fail.

 [^1]: Friston, K. (2010).
 The free-energy principle: a unified brain theory? *Nature Reviews Neuroscience*, 11(2), 127-138.